 Check it out: The New Yorker made a list of the 100 best lists of all time and our “The Ultimatest Grocery List” made the… Read More »We’re on The New Yorker’s ‘100 Best Lists of all Time’

 Not much else to say besides, “HOLY COW.”

 Coming soon to theaters?
 Maybe not, but it’s double awesome nonetheless.

 7 awesome links, just for you — exploding tacos, sandwich puzzles, butt sniffers and more!

 Here’s something new: An essay by a guest bogger!

 “A crop of Web sites allows people to create and share lists on everything from a baby’s nap schedule to an action-figure collection.
-Following are five sites that aim to help people get organized.”
-This article also mentions a couple list-related books that are in the works, including mine!
+Following are… Read More »And ye shall know us by the lists we make

 “The place to share creative lists of every kind: wishlists, top tens, autobiographical, photo lists, favorites, to-do lists, and more!”

 “The Museum of Beverage Containers and Advertising had its grand opening on Friday, April 3, 1987 in Millersville, Tennessee.
 Many hours were spent prior to… Read More »Museum of Beverage Containers & Advertising